 My immediate response was “How?” and then “How can our business do that?”

 So I headed to The New York Times website, and I think I’ve figured it out.

 This article will break down the 7 website elements which The New York Times is using to generate huge subscription rates and a valuation of $4 billion – elements your business can use just as easily to find your own success.

 1. A Powerful Value Proposition

 Before I dive into the individual website elements (the tools that The Times is using to turn visitors into subscribers), I need to touch on a crucial part of their success, and something which every digital marketer and website optimizer needs to keep in mind.

 The New York Times has two powerful motivators for subscription:

-When you're building your own list, remember that you need to give your website visitors a good reason to subscribe.
-It can't just be "Sign up to receive our newsletter."
-Give value and a reason bigger than your own business' content.
+When you’re building your own list, remember that you should test giving your website visitors a good reason to subscribe.
+Test a reason to subscribe against “Sign up to receive our newsletter.”
+Test communicating value and a reason bigger than your own business’ content.